 During our stay in Ensenada, Dr. Sukhi led us in beginning each day on the roof of the Osha Center with full view of the sunrise with yoga, transitioning into squats, then ending with Focus In/Focus Out meditation.
 I enjoyed the routine so much that I incorporated it into my normal routine.

-The techniques that I was introduced to on the trip were Bio-Geometric Integration (BGI) and Network Spinal Analysis (NSA).
-Network is the technique that has resonated with me since the mission trip.
+The techniques that I was introduced to on the trip were tonal techniques, meaning no force into the body or system.
+Tonal techniques have resonated well with me since the mission trip.

-It is a gentle technique that facilitates healing in the body without force.
+Tonal techniques are gentle interactions with the body that facilitates healing in the body without force.
 The technique checks spinal cord tension and identifies trapped energy in the body, and opens spinal gateways to assist the body in reorganizational healing.

 The stories that I heard and the things that I experienced in Ensenada expanded my world exponentially and gave me the focus that I had been searching for at school.
 Dr. Muker had given us insight during the trip that it would take us some time to fully process our experiences during the mission trip.